Technology Market Evaluation (TME)

 - How can you achieve significant early sales or licensing?

-Answering these questions is often a difficult exercise for technology owners to undertake internally, as in principle a single technology may have many applications, each with radically different commercial potentials, life cycles, barriers to entry and potential profitability.
+Answering these questions is a difficult exercise for technology owners to undertake internally, as a single technology may have many applications, each with radically different commercial potentials, life cycles, barriers to entry and potential profitability.

 Deliverables from the Evaluation are used to: